Mixed Breed Dogs

 About the Akita Chow

-The Akita Chow is a very large mixed breed dogs known for its independent nature and highly intelligent mind.
-Better suited to homes with space, the Akita Chow is best matched with experienced owners.
+The Akita Chow is a cross between the Akita and Chow Chow.
+The Akita Chow is a very large mixed breed dog known for being loyal and reserved with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Akita Chow is best matched with experienced owners.
 Typically standing 23 to 25 inches and weighing 88 to 145 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Akita Chow brings a distinct combination of traits that sets it apart.
 The Akita Chow is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 While not the most demonstrative breed, the Akita Chow forms loyal bonds with its family.